 The initialize method initializes and starts the hangIt services on the device.

+Location Tracking

-Location Tracking and communicate activities to the HangIT server.
+The initialize method will begin location tracking.
+The HangIT SDK will maintain the locations received from the device along with the geo fences nearby and communicate activities to the HangIT server.
 No additional code is needed beyond the initialize() method call.

 Location Event Trigger and Callback

 Once the initialize method is called all events communicated from the HangIT SDK will be communicated via the HangITClientEventListener iterface.
 The HangITClientEventListener is set during the addEventListener() method call.
 HangITClientEventListener allows location event interception via the onHangITPlaceEncountered method.